material-extensions/vscode-material-icon-theme/CONTRIBUTING.md

 </svg>
 ```

-Now if we create a clone of this icon, the paths, shapes, or groups marked with `mit-no-recolor="true"` will retain their original colors.
+Now if we create a clone of this icon, the paths, shapes, or groups marked with `data-mit-no-recolor="true"` will retain their original colors.
 Recoloring will only affect paths not marked with this attribute.

 ```typescript
 { name: 'folder-gitlab', folderNames: ['gitlab'] },